Lindenwold Castle: Modern use

-Poncia then sold another portion of the property to a joint venture with the intention to build a luxury senior living complex.
+Poncia then sold another portion of the property to a joint venture with the intention to build a luxury senior-living complex.
 The complex was proposed to include "independent living, assisted living, and a memory unit" with "an indoor pool, fitness center, yoga studio, two movie theaters, a dog wash and dog run, art studio, multiple indoor and outdoor dining venues, bars and lounges, barbecue grills, fire pits, and a putting green."

-On January 16, 2019, and made effective January 25, 2019, the Lindenwold Residential Associates LLC, a limited liability company, became legally bound to uphold the terms of a deed of preservation easement granted to the Preservation Alliance for Greater Philadelphia, a not-for-profit "qualified conservation organization," which would be, in effect, the body charged with stewardship over the historic property.
+On January 16, 2019, and made effective January 25, 2019, the Lindenwold Residential Associates LLC, a limited-liability company, became legally bound to uphold the terms of a deed of preservation easement granted to the Preservation Alliance for Greater Philadelphia, a not-for-profit "qualified conservation organization," which would be, in effect, the body charged with stewardship over the historic property.
 Citizens continued to raise concerns about the property's fate, with concerns including increased traffic, the degradation of the historic estate's landscaping, the reduction of the estate's lake, the ruination of the gardens, and the creation of a dam on the property.

 The Goldenberg Group "promis[ed] to plant 1,600 new trees; over 2,400 shrubs; and 400 ornamental grasses with 3,000 perennials," but it was unclear whether the promises would be fulfilled as "bulldozers began tearing into the grounds" in March 2019, though the terms of the deed of preservation easement contained stipulations involving the preservation of architectural as well as open space.

-The same month, more details emerged about the new construction, including that the senior living facility would include "156 independent living units, 62 assisted living units and 32 memory care units."
+The same month, more details emerged about the new construction, including that the senior-living facility would include "156 independent living units, 62 assisted living units and 32 memory care units."

+In 2024, the castle was put up for sealed-bid auction, with a starting bid of $1.5 million.
+It was appraised for $1.9 million in 2022.

+Approved for residential units and office spaces, Lindenwold Castle was still up for auction in 2025 at a starting price of $1.5 million.